zend-server-plugins/Documentation/UIAPI.md

     ),
 ```

-#### ACL
+#### ACL (Access control)

-- When creating a new page or a new web API in Zend Server, we might want to restrict the access to a specific role, or to limit the access to specific actions.
-That, can be done by adding definitions per web API or page under "route" key within "acl" section.
-For every web API or controller, we define which users under which role are allowed to use our newly created resource.
-The list of all the available roles is defined under ```\Application\Module::ACL_ROLE_*```.
-The key "allowedMethods" is an array with the allowed methods in our controller.
-When "allowedMethods" is empty, there's no restriction by methods.
+- When creating a new page or a new web API in Zend Server, we might want to restrict the access to a specific role, or limit the access to specific actions.
+That, can be done by adding definitions per web API or page, under "route" key in "acl" section.
+For every web API or controller, we define which users under which role are allowed to use our newly created resource, or specific actions.
+The list of all the available roles is defined under ```\Application\Module::ACL_ROLE_*``` (as constants).
+The key "allowedMethods" is an array with the allowed methods in our controller (without the "Action" method name suffix).
+For instance, if we have a method "getMyListAction", it will be defined as ```'allowedMethods' => array('getMyList', ...),```.
+Alternatively, when the key "allowedMethods" is empty, there's no restriction by methods.

 ```
     'acl' => array(